Samurai32Champloo/OCR-Comparison-Evaluation/README.md

-# -OCR-Comparison-Evaluation
+# OCR-Comparison-Evaluation
-This repository contains a Python project for evaluating OCR providers (Tesseract, DocTR, EasyOCR) using metrics like CER, WER, and MER.
-It includes ground truth text files and PDF documents for comparison, addressing challenges like PDF conversion, language configuration, and processing delays.
+This repository contains a Python project implemented in Jupyter Notebook for the evaluation and comparison of various OCR providers, including Tesseract, DocTR, and EasyOCR.
+The test setup includes the use of ground truth text files and original PDF documents, which are processed to assess OCR accuracy using metrics such as CER, WER, and MER.
+Additionally, OCR confidence values are extracted and aggregated.
+The repository also highlights the challenges and limitations encountered during testing, such as issues with PDF conversion and language configurations.